 Water testing in schools and the expansion of water and blood testing.
 They demanded to discontinue the use of the Flint River.

-The city returned from the Flint River to its former source of treated water, the Detroit municipal system.
-The governor signed a spending bill appropriating $9.35 million to provide health services for residents and help Flint reconnect with Detroit for its water supply.
+The city returned to the Flint River as its source of treated water, the Detroit municipal system.
+The governor signed a spending bill appropriating $9.35 million to provide health services to residents and help Flint reconnect to Detroit's water supply.

 January to July 2016